 Make sure you test and amend your garden soil before putting plants in the ground.
 A good garden needs a good foundation!

-So, what are the best seeds for the garden?
+So, what are the best garden seeds for you?

 I am definitely not a purist, I love variety in my garden.
-But since I am a self reliance advocate, I tend to shoot mostly for heirloom seeds, since you can save the seeds to perpetuate your garden.
+But since I am a self reliance advocate, I tend to shoot mostly for heirloom seeds, since you can save the seeds to perpetuate your garden year after year.
 And I definitely try to stay away from GMO garden seeds!

-If you’re looking for a good seed company that has a wide variety of heirloom seeds, be sure to check out Seeds For Generations.
+If you’re looking for a good seed company that has a wide variety of heirloom seeds, be sure to check out Mary’s Heirloom Seeds.
 They are a family-owned company with a commitment to supplying people with the finest quality, organic, heirloom seeds, from plants they grow themselves.

 If you want more gardening inspiration, be sure to follow my Gardening for Beginners board on Pinterest!